 There are better ways to respond to envy.
-I may envy my friend Barbara’s new Mercedes, knowing I can’t afford it and feel inferior to her.
-I might have the funds, but feel conflicted about buying one because I feel undeserving of owning it.
-Or, I might emulate Barbara and take steps to acquire a Mercedes.
-However, if envy motivated me to copy her, and I ignored my values or true desires, I won’t derive any pleasure from my efforts.
+I may envy my friend Barbara’s new Mercedes, knowing I can’t afford it and feel inferior to her; or, I might have the funds, but feel conflicted about buying one because I feel undeserving of owning it.
+However, if envy motivated me to copy her, and I ignored my values or true desires, I wouldn’t derive any pleasure from my efforts.
 In contrast, I can think about my needs, desires, and how to fulfill them.
 I may be happy for Barbara, or my envy may be fleeting.
 I might realize that I have competing values or desires and that what suits her isn’t right for me.
 These are all healthy responses.

 Jealousy also stems from feelings of inadequacy, though they are usually more conscious than envy.
 Whereas envy is the desire to possess what someone else has, jealousy is the fear of losing what we have.
 We feel vulnerable to losing the attention or feelings of someone close to us.
 It is defined as mental uneasiness due to suspicion or fear of rivalry, unfaithfulness, etc., and may include envy when our rival has aspects that we desire.
 By discouraging infidelity, jealousy has historically served to maintain the species, certainty of paternity, and the integrity of the family.
 But it can be a destructive force in relationships—even lethal.
 Jealousy is the leading cause of spousal homicides.